BigPolarBear1/factorization/README.md

 1097^2-1093\*1097-4387 = 1  and zx+y = 1097-1093 = 4.

 Only zx+y and the polynomial value must factor to be consider a valid smooth for the number field sieve algorithm.
 And here we see an example of achieving a small value for both.
 Hence, proving that it is possible.

-HENCE PROVING MY WORK.
-I am going to email everyone today.
-Hahahhahaa.
+Update: Did some more thinking.
+Using the above, it would be trivial to find examples where the polynomial value is square and zx+y is square.
+And actually we then only need squaredness for the quadratic character base.. but I wonder if I cant simply use the precomputed hashmap for that.
+Hmm.
+I'm starting to see something...
+I can probably skip the entire linear algebra step this way.

 #### To run from folder "CUDA_QS_variant":</br></br>